bhauman/cljs-test-display/README.md

 `[org.clojure/cojurescript 1.10.238]` and above, but it should work with almost any version of ClojureScript that includes `cljs.test`.

-### test runner integration
+### Test runner integration

-You will need to require `cljs-test-display.core` in your test runner namespace.
+First, you will need to require `cljs-test-display.core` in your test runner, then call the `cljs-test-display.core/init!` function.

-Then make a call to `cljs-test-display.core/init!`.
-`init!` returns a `cljs.test` environment much like `cljs.test/empty-env` initialized with the correct formatter key so that `cljs-test-display` is engaged.
+`init!` returns a `cljs.test` environment much like `cljs.test/empty-env` initialized so that `cljs-test-display` is engaged.

 Example: `test.example/test_runner.cljs`